Polish diaspora: Europe

 All countries and areas of residence thereafter are listed in alphabetical order.

 Austria

-Azerbaijan

-An estimated 2,000 ethnic Poles live in Azerbaijan.

 Belarus

 According to the census, there are 396,000 Poles living in Belarus (official 1999 census; the estimates are higher according to various NGOs).
 They form the second-largest ethnic minority in the country, after Russians.
 Most Poles live in western Belarus (including 294,000 in the Grodno Region, Grodzieńszczyzna).

 During the Second World War, the Soviet Union forcibly resettled large numbers of Belarusian Poles to Russia, Kazakhstan, and Uzbekistan.
 Few Belarusian Poles now live in Siberia and the Russian Far East, and some of those who managed to survive resettlement returned to Poland after 1956.

 The census of 1959 had 538,881 ethnic Poles in Belarus (332,300 in Grodno Region, 83,800 in Vitebsk Region, 70,000 in Minsk Region including Minsk, 42,100 in Brest Region, 7,200 in Gomel Region and 3,500 in Mogilev Region).